alexfrederiksen/MeccanoidForArduino/README.md

 ```

 ## Advance module usage
 For any change to occur (e.g. color changes), a call to `Chain::update` must occur immediately after setting that property.
-But as we've seen so far, we don't need to do that.
-Well under the hood, modules default to doing just that.
+But as we've seen so far, this isn't necessary.
+Well under the hood, `ModuleAdapter`'s default to doing just that.
 This was more a measure of convenience than anything and if need be, can be disabled with `ModuleAdapter::setAutoUpdate(bool enable)`.